ivissivi/MPI2_1st_practical/README.md

 # MPI2_1st_practical
 ## Pictures fragment
 ### Displaying pictures
 Images that were taken by the user are being displayed in a slider view and are being cycled through automatically.
-Right after the image is captured, the thumbnail changes to the most recent image, that was captured by the user
+Right after the image is captured, the thumbnail changes to the most recent image, that was captured by the user.

 <p align="center">
   <img src="preview/picture1.png?raw=true" />